 After you have the walls marked, use the stud finder to find a stud.
 Directions for using the stud finder will be written on the package and should be on the back of the finder itself.
 Make a mark where the stud is found.
 You must do this for each wall that receives cabinets.

 Once you find a stud, measure 16 inches from that mark and make a mark for your next stud.
 Do this for each wall.
 The Tape measure should have highlighted every 16 inches for those who don’t want to do the math themselves.

 Hanging the Cabinets

 Once everything above is done, it is time to hang your first cabinet.
 As I said earlier, it is best to start in a corner.
 Measure from the corner where the first stud is and drill a pilot hole in the corresponding measurement on the cabinet.
-This allows the screw to be inserted and tightened without splitting the hanging slat.
-A pilot hole should be drilled also inside the cabinet near the bottom of it in the corresponding spot.
+This allows you to insert and tighten the screw without splitting the hanging slat.
+You also should drill a pilot hole inside the cabinet near the bottom of it in the corresponding spot.
 Putting the screw inside will keep it hidden when the doors are closed.
 Use three-inch screws for attaching cabinets to the wall.

 Please refer to your blueprint often as you go.
 If you have room you can set the cabinets in order as needed before you start hanging them.

 For the next cabinet, you must drill pilot holes in the back according to the measurement to your stud and also in the face-frame on the side where it will meet the first cabinet you installed.
 Be sure and drill straight and square to the face-frame to keep the bit from blowing out through the front of it.
 Use two and a half-inch screws to attach cabinets together.

 With each cabinet after the first one, you will be using clamps to help hold the cabinets together as you drill and screw them together.
 This is also where you need an extra pair of hands.
 Having helped to install cabinets is a must and makes the job go much easier and smoother.